comit/sonoff-bridge/SonOTA---Espressif2Arduino---Tasmota-without-compiling.md

 * TH16
 * POW
 * T1 (use the left button to set the device to config mode)
+* Dual

 Steps:
-* configure Sonoff using ewlink for local wifi and update the firmware.
+* configure Sonoff using ewelink for local wifi and update the firmware.
 It does not work with old firmware.
 * create wifi hotspot on smartphone for default indebuurt1/VnsqrtnrsddbrN.
 This needs internet connectivity.
 * on PC, extract sonota.py somwhere from the SonOTA project
 * extract http://cputoasters.com/ameyer/sonoff/sonota-e2a.zip in same dir, should create ssl and static dir (contains just a snakeoil ssl cert and the default compiled e2a binaries directly from the unmodified Espressif2Arduino source)